shifat151/heartarcade/README.md

 }
 ```

-**GET api/quote/:quote_category/**
+**GET api/quote/category/:category/**
-- Details:This API end point is for getting all the quote categories.
+- Details:This API end point is for getting all the quote under a specific category.
 Token Authentication required.

 Response body:
 ```json